guilbaults/TrailblazingTurtle/README.md

 These pages are only available to staff and are meant to visualize poor cluster utilization:

 * Largest compute users, CPU cores and GPUs
-* Jobs on large memory nodes
+* Jobs on large memory nodes (ranked by worst to best)
 * Top users on Lustre

 <a href="docs/top_compute.png"><img src="docs/top_compute.png" alt="Top compute user (CPU)" width="100"/></a>